 LSE is Europe’s leading exchange group in cash equities.
 MTS is Europe’s largest electronic government bond market, LCH and CC&G offer post-trade services and FTSE Russell provides benchmark indices and related data services.

-Following withdrawal of HKEX’s takeover approach in October, LSE continues to pursue its proposed transformational acquisition of Refinitiv.
+LSE is continuing to make progress towards its transformational acquisition of Refinitiv, expected to complete H220.
 Its activities include: data, distribution, analytics and workflow (75% of revenue); FX and fixed income trading venues (19%); and risk and other activities (6%).
 It has a high proportion of subscription revenues prospectively taking the total for the combined group to c 70%.
 At an LSE share price of c £62 the Refinitiv enterprise value would be $27bn and the EV/adjusted FY19 EBITDA multiple c 12.5x.
 Targets include year-five revenue and cost synergies of £225m (3.4%) and £350m (7.1%), respectively, a three-year post deal revenue CAGR of 5–7% and a medium-term EBITDA margin of 50%.